 Aam Aadmi Bima Yojana

 Under Aam Aadmi Bima Yojana, rural landless households get insurance coverage as well as coverage against partial/permanent disability to the head of the family/earning member of the family.
 The Social Security Scheme is undertaken by the Department of Financial Services.
 In order to get the benefits under this scheme, it is mandatory for the beneficiary to link his Aadhaar with the scheme as well as with the bank account where the amount would be disbursed.

 Maternity Benefit Programme

-Under Maternity Benefit Programme launched by the Central Government, women will receive Rs 5,000 in three instalments directly in their bank account.
-This programme ensures that women can take proper care of themselves during pregnancy and post child birth.
-In order to receive the benefits under this scheme, it is necessary for beneficiaries to link their Aadhaar with bank account and the scheme.
+Under the Maternity Benefit Programme launched by the Central Government, women will receive Rs 5,000 in three instalments directly in their bank account.
+This programme ensures that women can take proper care of themselves during pregnancy and post childbirth.
+In order to receive the benefits under this scheme, it is necessary for beneficiaries to link their Aadhaar with the bank account and the scheme.